1. Q: What is the application procedure?

 Forms may be downloaded from our website.
 If you perform attest work (audits, reviews, compilations, attestation engagements), you need the initial firm registration application.
 If you do not perform attest work, you need the initial firm registration application and the peer review exemption form.

 3. Q: I operate a tax and consulting CPA firm.
-Why do I need to register with the Board, and why do I now need to pay a fee?
+Why do I need to register with the Board?

 4. Q: How do I schedule a peer review?